mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 172 - Default Argument Values Not Last/readme.md

 ![Code Smell 172 - Default Argument Values Not Last](Code%20Smell%20172%20-%20Default%20Argument%20Values%20Not%20Last.jpg)

-*Function signature should be error prune*
+*Function signature should be error prone*

 > TL;DR: Don't use Optional Arguments before mandatory ones.
 In fact: Don't use Optional Arguments at all